 The subject element Technology consists of material knowledge and methods for manufacturing of design products and concepts using analogue and digital tools.
+The subject element contains a specific awareness on the technologies positive and negative impact in the environment and sustainability.

-- have knowledge about materials and manufacturing methods in connection with prototyping and production - be able to understand the correlation between form, materials and use.
+- have knowledge about materials and manufacturing methods in connection with prototyping and production. - be able to understand the correlation between form, materials and use.

-- be able to use relevant tools for creating design products - be able to analyse and assess practice-based problems and use relevant tools for developing prototypes and design solutions - be able to communicate solutions to business partners and users.
+- be able to use relevant tools for creating responsible design products. - be able to analyse and assess practice-based problems and use relevant tools for developing prototypes and design solutions. - be able to communicate solutions to business partners and users.

-- be able to handle basic production processes for developing prototypes and design solutions - be able to take part in disciplinary and interdisciplinary dialogues about materials and manufacturing processes using a professional approach - be able to acquire new knowledge, skills and competences in relation to industry-specific terminology using a structured approach.
+- be able to handle basic production processes for developing prototypes and design solutions. - be able to take part in disciplinary and interdisciplinary dialogues about materials and manufacturing processes with consideration to the solutions impact on the environment and sustainability. - be able to acquire new knowledge, skills and competences in relation to industry-specific terminology using a structured approach.

 The learning objectives for the local subject element are tested at the 4th semester speciality exam or the 4th semester elective exam.
-Please see the speciality overviews and related syllabi on the Studynet and in appendix 1 for more information.
+Please see the speciality overviews and related syllabi on MyVIA and in appendix 1 for more information.